Policies and procedures to address discrimination, harassment, and retaliation.

 The report will be referred to one or more Calvin Safer Spaces Committee persons properly trained to do investigations.
 The investigation will be conducted with no pre-disposition position towards any particular finding or result.
 The investigation will be a fair, objective, impartial and thorough inquiry into the allegations of the report, the responses and defenses raised by the responding party, and other relevant issues.
 Reporting parties and responding parties, as well as other witnesses, will be respected and their suggestions and input concerning the scope and focus of the investigation will be given due regard.
 When appropriate or needed, the SSA may utilize outside assistance in conducting an investigation.

 The SSA will notify the President and appropriate Vice-Presidents when an investigation begins and update them as needed throughout the process.

-Calvin College aims to complete all investigations within a 60 business day time period, which can be extended as necessary for appropriate cause by the SSA or Safer Spaces coordinators with notice to the parties.
+Calvin University aims to complete all investigations within a 60 business day time period, which can be extended as necessary for appropriate cause by the SSA or Safer Spaces coordinators with notice to the parties.

 Please note: Membership of the Calvin Safer Spaces Committee (CSSC) is communicated annually to campus members.
 The list of CSSC members can be found below.

 Members of the CSSC are trained in all aspects of the resolution process and can serve as investigators and as members of the Calvin Hearing Panel (CHP).
 CSSC members, once trained, are required to attend annual refresher trainings.